SonOfABot/SonOfABot.github.io/Posts/THM/Overpass3.md

 https://blog.chapagain.com.np/gpg-how-to-change-edit-private-key-passphrase/

-First change direcetory to one the contains your backup extracted files make sure you have gpg installed on yyour machine then we get into it
+First change directory to one the contains your backup extracted files make sure you have gpg installed on yyour machine then we get into it
 In your terminal type this